-Mahdavi comes to ASU from the Josef Korbel School of International Studies at the University of Denver, where she served as acting dean.
-Before coming to Denver, she was at Pomona College from 2006-2017 where she most recently served as professor and chair of anthropology, director of the Pacific Basin Institute at Pomona College, as well as Dean of Women.
-Her research interests include academic freedom, diversity and inclusion in higher education, gendered labor, human trafficking, migration, sexuality, human rights, youth culture, transnational feminism and public health in the context of changing global and political structures.
-She has published five single-authored books and one edited volume in addition to numerous journal and news articles.
-She has been a fellow at the Social Sciences Research Council, the American Council on Learned Societies, Google Ideas, and the Woodrow Wilson International Center for Scholars.
-She has consulted for a wide array of organizations including the U.S. government, Google Inc., and the United Nations.
-In 2012, she won the Wig Award for teaching at Pomona College.
+Pardis Mahdavi, PhD is Provost and Executive Vice President at the University of Montana.
+She previously served as a Professor and Dean of Social Sciences at Arizona State University.
+Before her time in Arizona, she was Acting Dean of the Korbel School of International Studies at the University of Denver (2017-2019), after spending eleven years at Pomona College from 2006-2017 where she most recently served as professor and chair of anthropology and director of the Pacific Basin Institute at Pomona College as well as Dean of Women.
+Her research interests include gendered labor, human trafficking, migration, sexuality, human rights, transnational feminism, and public health in the context of changing global and political structures.
+She has published six single authored books and one edited volume in addition to numerous journal and news articles.
+She is a lifetime member of the Council on Foreign Relations and has been a fellow at the Social Sciences Research Council, the American Council on Learned Societies, Google Ideas, and the Woodrow Wilson International Center for Scholars.
+In 2018 she was appointed by Colorado Governor John Hickenlooper and re-appointed by Governor Jared Polis to serve on the Colorado Commission on Higher Education.